Khongchai/web-spirograph/README.md

 ![Example 6](example-images/instant1.gif)

 This is where most of the work goes.
 The rendering is done in the worker thread with an offscreen canvas.
-Wasm and WebGL are both used here alongside a custom algorithm to help make sure that we get the full, or the contour of the shape, depending on the `globalTimeStep` property, as fast as possble.
+Wasm and WebGL are both used here alongside a very interesting algorithm(for me) to help make sure that we get the full, or the contour of the shape, depending on the `globalTimeStep` property, as fast as possble.

 __A brief overview of how it's done__, more detial below: grab all properties from the main thread, pass them all to the worker thread, the worker thread then sends the parameters to Rust to calculate how many points to draw for a complete shape, then calculates the position for each of the points, again, with Rust, and then pass that back to JavaScript.
 Now, with the positions of the vertices available (hopefully not too many points until the heap oveflows :p) in memory, we pass all of that to WebGL's `drawArrays` and all lines are drawn at once.